 The Review Dilemma in a Robotic Age

-This is where my mind, as someone who builds tools for online shoppers, naturally wanders.
+This is where the mind, thinking about tools for online shoppers, naturally wanders.
 Say you order one of those fancy, automatic plant-watering spikes.
 The robot delivers it.
 It gets stuck in the mechanism going down your steps and launches your parcel into the neighbour's pond.
 Who do you leave the one-star review for?

 The product page for the watering spike?
 That's not fair to the seller.
 Amazon's delivery feedback?
 But it was the robot's fault, not the driver's.
 Do we get a new review category: 'Delivery Agent Performance'?
 'One star.
 Robot exhibited poor spatial awareness and a catastrophic lack of pond-avoidance protocols.'